tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 Note that this engine is trained on the same training data as used by base Tesseract, but its accuracy on other fonts is probably very poor.
-It will stop at 5000 iterations, (in about half an hour) by which time its character error rate should be about 25%.
+It will stop at 5000 iterations, (in about half an hour on a current high-end machine) by which time its character error rate should be about 25%.
 Run an independent test on the 'Impact' font:

 ```
 training/lstmeval --model ~/tesstutorial/engoutput/base_checkpoint \